NeoLorenzo/Agent-Based-Economy-Sim/README.md

 ## Roadmap & Future Work

+Recent architectural improvements have replaced the original firm AI with a more robust, rational, and proportional decision-making system.
+This has proven that the simulation's primary challenge—a systemic failure mode where the economy consistently falls into a **liquidity trap**—is not a flaw in agent intelligence but a structural problem in the macroeconomic model.

-The simulation's current primary challenge is a systemic failure mode: it consistently falls into a **liquidity trap** where firms and a few owner-households hoard nearly all the economy's wealth, causing a collapse in consumer demand and mass unemployment.
-This is caused by a "leaking bucket" effect, where the mechanisms for returning money to the general household sector are insufficient to counteract the wealth extracted through sales.
-This is exacerbated by the current major abstraction of a "magical" raw material cost, where money spent on resources is instantly and equally redistributed to all households.
+The economy collapses because the mechanisms for returning money to the general household sector (wages, dividends) are insufficient to counteract the wealth extracted through sales.
+This leads to wealth hoarding by firms, a collapse in consumer demand, and mass unemployment.

-The central aim of future development is to solve this systemic imbalance through two complementary strategies:
+The central aim of future development is to solve this systemic imbalance by making the economy more complex and robust through two complementary strategies:

 1.  **Developing a Realistic Supply Chain:** The raw material abstraction will be replaced with an ecosystem of specialized firms.
 The hypothesis is that creating a robust business-to-business (B2B) economy will force firms to pay each other for goods and services.
 This will require a larger, more diverse workforce, naturally circulating more money back into the household sector through wages and plugging the systemic leak from the production side.